 So let's be specific.
 How's this:

-The second example is specific and easier for readers to understand.
+The second example is more specific and easier for readers to understand.

 Fixing awkward sentences involves a lot of re-wording.
 Almost every sentence can be worded a hundred different ways, but as writers, our job is to find the best, yet simplest, wording.

-When re-wording, avoid the passive voice and any repetitive themes.
+When re-wording, avoid the passive voice and any repetitive words or themes.
 For example: